soruly/trace.moe/docs/README.md

-# trace.moe API Docs
+# trace.moe API Docs (To Be Deprecated)

-This API is always under development.
-Please stay up-to-date with this project via Discord or Patreon, and <a href="https://www.patreon.com/soruly">donate</a> <ExternalLinkIcon /> to support this project!
+Please refer to the new API https://github.com/soruly/trace.moe-api

+This API will be deprecated on 30th June 2021.
+Below legacy document is for reference only.

 ## Search